-Cross-Cultural Diplomacy Compared is a Leverhulme Trust-funded postdoctoral project (2016-2019) led by Dr Guido van Meersbergen.
-Building on recent trends in Global History and New Diplomatic History, this project aims to advance our understanding of early modern cross-cultural exchanges by studying the interactions between European and South Asian diplomatic actors in a diverse range of courtly settings.
-Through the organisation of events that bring together an international network of specialists, this project also pursues its wider aim of developing a global perspective on the transcultural development of early modern diplomacy.
+Cross-Cultural Diplomacy Compared was a Leverhulme Trust-funded postdoctoral project (2016-2019) led by Dr Guido van Meersbergen.
+Building on recent trends in Global History and New Diplomatic History, this project's aims were to advance our understanding of early modern cross-cultural exchanges by studying the interactions between European and South Asian diplomatic actors in a diverse range of courtly settings.
+By organising events that brought together an international network of specialists, this project pursued its wider aim of developing a global perspective on the trans-cultural development of early modern diplomacy.

 Cross-Cultural Diplomacy Compared seeks to understand how early modern European and South Asian diplomatic actors interacted at different South Asian courts, forged diplomatic relationships, and mediated cultural difference.
-It sets out to compare and contrast the activities of Dutch, English, Portuguese, French, and South Asian diplomatic agents in the Mughal Empire, southern India, and Ceylon between circa 1600 and 1750.
-By comparing the diplomatic approaches of European envoys and their reception at South Asian courts with contemporary intra-Asian diplomacy, this project aims to examine how individuals from different cultural, religious, linguistic, and political backgrounds engaged with one another’s symbolic language, social practices, and political concepts.
-It will also explore how the European newcomers adapted to, and were incorporated into, a set of pre-existing diplomatic networks.
+It compares and contrasts the activities of Dutch, English, and South Asian diplomatic agents in the Mughal Empire between circa 1600 and 1750.
+By comparing the diplomatic approaches of European envoys and their reception at South Asian courts with contemporary intra-Asian diplomacy, this project examines how individuals from different cultural, religious, linguistic, and political backgrounds engaged with one another’s symbolic language, social practices, and political concepts.
+It also explores how the European newcomers adapted to, and were incorporated into, a set of pre-existing diplomatic networks.

 - 1 February 2017: One-Day Workshop Cross-Cultural Diplomacy Compared: Afro-Eurasian Perspectives (16th-18th Centuries).
 University of Warwick, Institutive of Advanced Study.